 Botts and his colleagues reached out to alumna Rachel Hudlow (11) who works with the All People’s Church in Tijuana as well as Campus Pastor Liliana Reza, who leads PLNU’s Ministry With Mexico, to assess the needs of the communities across the border.
 Botts thought they would initially supply 30 to 40 face shields in total but came to learn that there were two hospitals and a field clinic in the process of being set up in Tijuana, all of which had some need for PPE.
 The goal of the MICS department at this point turned to making upwards of 450 masks.

-Botts said they are able to get around 46 done a day, assuming there are no problems with the equipment.
+Botts was able to get around 46 shields done a day, assuming there are no problems with the equipment.
 Initially, this project was self-funded, with the other professors in the department offering assistance with running the machines and buying supplies.
 MICS students also stepped up to assist with any issues along the way as they had spent with the 3D printers and laser cutters for various projects.
 As the mission expanded, PLNU created a place online for people within the community to donate, and the group said the response from those wanting to help was overwhelming.

 Reza said, “As followers of Jesus, I believe that we are called to care for one another in real ways.
 When I received the email from Professor Botts, my heart was sincerely overwhelmed with gratitude and joy.
 In the midst of social distancing and tight U.S.-Mexican borders, we suddenly found ourselves collaborating in building bridges of compassion and hope.
 PLNU is a community that faithfully and creatively embodies love for [our] neighbor.”